Lukas2020-code/TuamAC_Project/README.md

 - ### Welcome

   - The welcome section introduce a friendly welcome message for user.
 It's also given user a direction to different parts of the website (trainings) or to another websites (contact us and gallery).
-  - It also contains information about the disciplines that can be practiced in the club.
+  - It also contains information about the disciplines that are practiced in the club.

 ![Welcome image](docs/readme-images/welcome-section.png)

 - ### Why Us?
 Section

-  - This section shows five reasons why the new user should join the club.
+  - This section shows five reasons why the user should join the club if not already done.
   - For each reason there is an image to better understanding the reason and give users a feeling why they should join the club.
   - Each reason has different background and frame color taken from the Olympic flag to give the user a sense that this club is something special.
   - There is also a link to Contact Us website to help the user contact the club.